Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Even though medicine has come a long way since the COVID-19 pandemic, getting a positive COVID test can still cause you stress and worry.
-It’s normal to have even more stress and worry if you get COVID-19 while you’re pregnant.
-You’re adjusting to all the physical and emotional changes pregnancy brings, but now you have the added concerns about what COVID means for your pregnancy and how you can stay healthy.
-It might help to remind yourself that healthcare providers know more about the virus than they once did, and they’re learning more every day.
+Medicine has come a long way since the COVID-19 pandemic.
+But getting a positive COVID test while you’re pregnant can still cause you stress and worry.
+It might help to remind yourself that healthcare providers know more about the virus than they once did.
+And they’re learning more every day.

 What are the risks of being pregnant with COVID-19?

 Your immune system works to protect both you and the fetus from illness.
-Some parts of your immune system get weaker because it’s giving some of your protection to the fetus, which can make you more susceptible to certain infections.
-Changes to your respiratory system like your diaphragm shifting upward and needing more oxygen can also lead to shortness of breath, even without having COVID in pregnancy.
+Some parts of your immune system get weaker because it’s giving some of your protection to the fetus.
+This can make you more susceptible to certain infections.
+Changes to your respiratory system, like your diaphragm shifting upward, can also lead to shortness of breath.

 Advertisement

-The complications tend to be highest in the third trimester (beginning at 29 weeks).
-But the actual overall chance of having a severe complication during pregnancy due to COVID is still quite low — less than 1%.
+The risk for complications tends to be highest in the third trimester (beginning at 29 weeks).
+This is likely due to maximum lung compression in this stage of pregnancy.
+But the actual overall chance of having a severe complication during pregnancy due to COVID is still quite low.

 Can COVID cross the placenta?

-Studies from the National Institutes of Health (NIH) show that only a handful of babies have COVID-19 at birth, and it’s not fully known if they got the virus before, during or just after birth.
-Like adults, most newborns with COVID have mild symptoms and recover fully.
+Studies from the National Institutes of Health (NIH) show that only a handful of babies have COVID-19 at birth.
+Healthcare providers don’t know if they got the virus before, during or just after birth.

 Symptoms and Causes